Skip to content

 Senior managers

-Mr Jem Varova joined the Museum as Chief Information Officer in June 2022.
-He started his public service career in 2000 and has held several technical positions within the Department of Veterans’ Affairs and the Department of Communications and the Arts.
-Mr Varova has most recently been instrumental in leading the modernisation of systems at the Australian Research Council.
+Jem Varova joined the Museum as Chief Information Officer in 2022.
+He started his public service career in 2000 and has held several positions across government departments and agencies.
+Jem is leading the Museum in its technology modernisation to enable better customer engagement experiences.

 Return to Top